samp/Server-Side-Registration/README.md

 ## Server-side registration.

-Registration form using Laravel.
+Registration form using Laravel, including Captcha, rate limiting, databases, and validation.

 Assignment from January 2021.
+Marked as 91%.